Singapore Luxury Holidays 2015

-Well-organised, spotless and orderly, this island city state has a squeaky clean reputation which makes it a delight for tourists to discover.
+Well-organised, spotless and orderly, this island city state has a squeaky clean reputation which makes it a delight for tourists to discover on their Singapore Luxury Holiday.
 With English widely spoken and an easy to navigate transport system, Singapore is perhaps the most accessible of Asia’s grand cities.

 Above all, Singapore is a culturally rich, multi-ethnic mix of Chinese, Malay, Indian and other influences, all of whom retain a strong sense of tradition and identity against the backdrop of modern Singapore.
 Famed chiefly for its fantastic shopping, Orchard Road still consists of miles and miles of malls, with most international brand names found here.

 Many hotels line this strip and it remains busy throughout the day.
 Other key shopping areas include Marina and Suntec, both near the financial district.
 For smaller shops and a more traditional atmosphere, the areas of Little India, Chinatown and Arab Street are a world away from the glass-panelled malls and international coffee houses of Orchard Road.
 Sim Lim Square is also famed for its array of electronic goods.

 Although space is at a premium on this crowded island, nature lovers can still find respite from the skyscrapers and malls.
 A particular highlight is the Singapore Botanic Gardens, with some lovely outdoor walks, a dedicated orchid section and an excellent restaurant, a must visit on your luxury holiday in Singapore.
 The Jurong Bird Park, the Butterfly Park and the night safari at the Singapore Zoo also offer an opportunity for some outdoor activity.